 What factors affect how long Jetboil fuel lasts?

-This is one of the “How long is a piece of string?” questions.
-How long your Jetboil fuel will last comes down to a number of factors that include ambient temperature, amount of food you are cooking, wind, and what gas setting you are using.
+How long Jetboil fuel lasts is one of the “How long is a piece of string?” questions.
+How long your Jetboil fuel will last depends on several factors, including ambient temperature, the amount of water you need to boil, wind, altitude, and what gas setting you are using.

-The colder it is, the harder it is for any gas canister to produce the pressure needed to burn well.
-Wind will literally blow your heat away and big volumes of water or food will simply take longer to heat to the temperature you need and use more fuel.
+The colder it is, the harder it is for any gas canister to produce the pressure to burn well.
+Wind will blow your heat away, and large volumes of water will take longer to heat to the desired temperature and use more fuel.

-Suggestions for making your Jetboil fuel last longer include putting up a wind guard, cooking smaller volumes of food, and using the Jetboil on half power.
-These hacks will all help make the fuel last longer but it will take a lot longer for water to boil and your meal to cook.
+Suggestions for making your Jetboil fuel last longer include putting up a wind guard, cooking smaller volumes of water, and using the Jetboil on half power.
+These hacks will all help make the fuel last longer, but it will take much longer for water to boil and your meal to cook.

 Number of meals cooked or water boiled on a camping trip

-The figures in the first table are based on a hot breakfast and a coffee, a cold lunch and snacks, with a hot meal and a cuppa at the end of the day.
-If you allow one liter of water per person per meal per day you should be in the ballpark to be able to work out how much fuel you will go through on a camping trip.
+The figures in the first table are based on a hot breakfast and a coffee, a cold lunch and snacks, a hot meal and a cuppa at the end of the day.
+If you allow one litre of water per person per meal daily, you should be in the ballpark to determine how much fuel you will use on a camping trip.

-Eg: 1 x person eating 2 hot meals including a drink (2 liters of boiling water) per day = 20gms of fuel per day or 6.5 mins of burn time.
+E.g., 1 x person eating 2 hot meals including a drink (2 litres of boiling water) per day = 20 grams of fuel per day or 6.5 mins of burn time.

-Eg: 2 x people eating 3 hot meals a day including a drink (6 liters of boiling water) per day = 60gms of fuel per day or 19.5 mins of burn time
+E.g., 2 x people eating 3 hot meals a day, including a drink (6 litres of boiling water) per day = 60 grams of fuel per day or 19.5 mins of burn time.

-If you plan ahead and prepare meals for your trip you can pack meals that will take less time than usual to cook and still taste great.
+If you plan and prepare meals for your trip, you can pack meals that will take less time than usual and still taste great.
 The Jetboil system comes with pots and skillets to make making a meal as easy as it is at home.

-You make all sorts of dishes from pancakes to bacon and scrambled eggs ahead of the trip, freeze them, pop them into ziplock bags, and have reheated meals in a jiffy the next day.
+You make all sorts of dishes, from pancakes to bacon and scrambled eggs, ahead of the trip, freeze them, pop them into ziplock bags, and have reheated meals in an instant the next day.

 Dehydrated meals and soups can be added to boiling water and set to simmer for quick hot delicious meals.
-Porridge is an easy, sustaining breakfast and can be made extra tasty with the addition of nuts, dried berries and fruit, some cinnamon, and a bit of brown sugar.
+Porridge is an easy, sustaining breakfast and can be made extra tasty with nuts, dried berries and fruit, some cinnamon, and a bit of brown sugar.

 Jetboil fuel performance is affected by cold weather

-Jetpower, Jetboils proprietary brand of fuel, is a specific mixture of 80% iso-butane and 20% propane that creates a higher vapor pressure making it perform better in colder conditions.
+Jetpower, Jetboils proprietary fuel brand, is a specific mixture of 80% iso-butane and 20% propane that creates a higher vapour pressure making it perform better in colder conditions.

 What canister fuel types last longer?

 The bigger the canister, the longer it will last.
-But again, to get the maximum burn time, make sure you are using the stove in ideal conditions.
-Most of the big brands such as MSR and Brunton, have similar gas canisters and are expected to perform in a similar manner to JetPower.
+But again, ensure you use the stove in ideal conditions for maximum burn time.
+Most big brands, such as MSR and Brunton, have similar gas blends in their canister and are expected to perform similarly to JetPower.

 Better safe than sorry – make sure to bring enough fuel

-Always, always, err on the side of caution and take extra fuel, especially if you are traveling into areas where you don’t expect to find many people.
-That extra 100 gms might just be the hot meal that keeps you going until you are rescued if things go pear-shaped…
+Always err on the side of caution and take extra fuel, especially if you are travelling into areas where you don’t expect to find many people.
+That extra 100 grams is the hot meal that keeps you going until you are rescued if things go pear-shaped.